 OAI-SearchBot vs GPTBot vs ChatGPT-User — What Each OpenAI Crawler Does

 OpenAI runs three separate crawlers: GPTBot, OAI-SearchBot, and ChatGPT-User.
-Practitioners configuring robots.txt often block all three — and unknowingly lock themselves out of ChatGPT Shopping.
-This guide breaks down what each crawler does, how they’re verified, and the right config for e-commerce.
+Here's the mistake I see constantly: someone configuring robots.txt blocks all three in one line and locks themselves out of ChatGPT Shopping without ever knowing it happened.
+So let me break down what each crawler actually does, how they're verified, and the config I'd run for e-commerce.

 The three crawlers at a glance